mekkablue/CutAndShake/README.md

 	Property: Filter
 	Value: GlyphsFilterCutAndShake;<Number of cuts>;<maximum move in units>;<maximum rotation in degrees>;

+If you do not feel like typing it, you can click the *Copy Parameter* button, which puts the custom parameter with the current dialog settings in the clipboard.
+You can then paste it into an instance parameter field.

 ### License

 Copyright 2014 Rainer Erich Scheichelbauer (@mekkablue).